Finding rental housing with pets in the Bay Area can be tough.

 As a prospective tenant, one of the most powerful tools you have is to allow plenty of time for your search, and to be thoroughly prepared.

-You will find that several rental websites will let you filter by pet-friendly options.
-Once you identify properties you are interested in, present you and your pet(s) as responsible future tenants by following these tips:
+You’ll find that several rental websites will let you filter by pet-friendly options.
+Once you identify properties you’re interested in, present you and your pet(s) as responsible future tenants by following these tips:

 While searching for rental housing